LEI search

 Status meanings

 Status shows whether the LEI record is current.
 Issued or Active means the record is verified and up to date.
 Lapsed means the annual renewal is overdue and the data may be stale.
-Retired indicates the entity has ceased or merged, while Pending can appear during issuance or transfer.
+Retired indicates the entity has ceased or merged, while Pending_transfer appear during a transfer of the LEI between two LOUs.
 Some records may be marked Annulled or Duplicate, in which case a replacement LEI should be used where provided.

 Level 1 vs Level 2 data